lichen-community-systems/signaletic/README.md

 ### macOS

-#### libstar
+#### libsignaletic
-[Meson](https://mesonbuild.com/) and the XCode command line tools are required to build the core Starlings library:
+[Meson](https://mesonbuild.com/) and the XCode command line tools are required to build the Signaletic library:
 1. ```brew install meson```
 2. ```xcode-select --install```

-#### libstar Web Assembly
+#### libsignaletic Web Assembly
-libstar uses the [Emscripten compiler](https://emscripten.org/) for Web Assembly support.
+libsignaletic uses the [Emscripten compiler](https://emscripten.org/) for Web Assembly support.
 This installation process is no fun, and could use some improvement.
 1. ```brew install emscripten binaryen```
 2. ```export EM_BINARYEN_ROOT=/opt/homebrew/opt/binaryen```
 3. Clone the [emscripten repository](https://github.com/emscripten-core/emscripten).
 4. ```export EMSCRIPTEN_TOOLS_PATH=[path to emscripten repository]/tools```

 #### Daisy Eurorack Examples
-To cross-compile the Starlings examples for the Daisy STM32 platform using gcc and make, the GCC ARM embedded toolkit and the Daisy Toolchain must be installed.
+To cross-compile the Signaletic examples for the Daisy STM32 platform using gcc and make, the GCC ARM embedded toolkit and the Daisy Toolchain must be installed.
 1. ```brew install gcc-arm-embedded```
 2. Follow the [Daisy Toolchain](https://github.com/electro-smith/DaisyWiki/wiki/1.-Setting-Up-Your-Development-Environment#1-install-the-toolchain) installation instructions.